wagiminator/ATtiny13-TinyOLEDdemo/README.md

 ![pic5.jpg](https://raw.githubusercontent.com/wagiminator/ATtiny13-TinyOLEDdemo/main/documentation/TinyOLEDdemo_pic5.jpg)

 # Wiring
 Connect the OLED module to the ATtiny13A as shown below.
 The connections for the ATtiny10 are similar.
-For the ATtiny202 SDA must be connected to PA1 (pin 4) and SCL to PA2 (pin 5).
+For the ATtiny202 SDA must be connected to PA1 (pin 4) and SCL (or SCK) to PA2 (pin 5).

 ![wiring.png](https://raw.githubusercontent.com/wagiminator/ATtiny13-TinyOLEDdemo/main/documentation/TinyOLEDdemo_wiring.png)